-Before you buy any pink ribbon items, take a closer look to find out whether your purchase directly supports breast cancer programs, addresses root causes of breast cancer, or is free of toxic chemicals linked to the disease.56 Follow these tips from Breast Cancer Action:57
+Before you buy any pink ribbon items, take a closer look to find out whether your purchase directly supports breast cancer programs, addresses root causes of breast cancer, or is free of toxic chemicals linked to the disease.
+526 Follow these tips from Breast Cancer Action: 527

 - 1. Can you tell how much (if any) of your purchase will directly support breast cancer programs?
 Which organization will get the funds and how will they use it? - 2.
 Will the profit from your purchase go toward truly addressing the root causes of the epidemic, such as: - Social inequities that lead BIPOC (Black, Indigenous and People of Color) and low-income individuals to face a higher risk of death from breast cancer? - Environmental toxic exposures that contribute to high rates of breast cancer? - 3.
-Is the product free of toxic chemicals linked to breast cancer? - For example, KFC and Susan G. Komen for the Cure teamed up on a "Buckets for the Cure" campaign, while KFC sells a product that contains a chemical linked to breast and other cancers (2-Amino-1-Methyl-6-Phenylimidazo (4,5-b)Pyridine, or PhIP).58,59 - In 2011, Susan G. Komen for the Cure commissioned the "Promise Me" perfume, which contains toxic chemicals that potentially cause cancer and hormone disruption.60
+Is the product free of toxic chemicals linked to breast cancer? - For example, KFC and Susan G. Komen for the Cure teamed up on a "Buckets for the Cure" campaign, while KFC sells a product that contains a chemical linked to breast and other cancers (2-Amino-1-Methyl-6-Phenylimidazo (4,5-b)Pyridine, or PhIP).
+528,529 - In 2011, Susan G. Komen for the Cure commissioned the "Promise Me" perfume, which contains toxic chemicals that potentially cause cancer and hormone disruption.530 - To learn about some of the toxic chemicals found in consumer products that have been linked to breast cancer, see ACAT fact sheets on Personal Care Products and Cosmetics, and Per- and Polyfluoroalkyl Substances (PFASs) in Household Consumer Products.